ACCDrupal-2016Fall/resources/manuscript/foreword.md

 ## Note

-This book is was written with a focused committment on **Novice Level** Drupal.
-In Car Salesman terms, this woudl be a "Bumper to Bumper" book, but I prefer the Super Hero mentality: "From Zero to Hero".
+This book is was written with a focused commitment on **Novice Level** Drupal.
+In Car Salesman terms, this would be a "Bumper to Bumper" book, but I prefer the Super Hero mentality: "From Zero to Hero".